rackerlabs/technical-blog/_posts/2019-06-12-row-level-security-in-sql-server-2016.md

 #### Security policy

-A security policy object gets created for RLDS grouping all the security predicates that referenced the predicate function.
+A security policy object gets created for RLS grouping all the security predicates that referenced the predicate function.

 ### Use cases